matthewscharles/instrument-maker/README.md

 ----

-# Current demo setup
+# Installation

-***Deken release coming soon!***
+***This is for our current demo setup for desktops/RPi- Deken release and instructions for Bela coming soon!***

-We are currently focusing on Raspberry Pi/desktop setups, but will be updating with instructions for Bela again soon.
+We recommend using [Patchbox OS](https://blokas.io/patchbox-os/) for Raspberry Pi.

 ## **Recommended: clone this repo**